-A financial liability at fair value through profit or loss is a financial liability that meets one of the following conditions: a) it meets the definition of held for trading b) upon initial recognition it is designated by the authority as at fair value through profit or loss in accordance with paragraph 7.1.5.8 of the Code or paragraph 4.3.5 of IFRS 9 c) it is designated either upon initial recognition or subsequently as at fair value through profit or loss in accordance with paragraph 6.7.1 of IFRS received from or repaid to external providers of finance.
+A financial liability at fair value through profit or loss is a financial liability that meets one of the following conditions: a) it meets the definition of held for trading b) upon initial recognition it is designated by the authority as at fair value through profit or loss in accordance with paragraph 7.1.5.8 of the Code or paragraph 4.3.5 of IFRS 9 c) it is designated either upon initial recognition or subsequently as at fair value through profit or loss in accordance with paragraph 6.7.1 of IFRS financing activities received from or repaid to external providers of finance.

-future economic benefit or service potential Economic benefits refer to the potential to contribute directly or indirectly to the flow of cash and cash equivalents to an entity.
+Activities that result in changes in the size and composition of the principal, future economic benefit or service potential Economic benefits refer to the potential to contribute directly or indirectly to the flow of cash and cash equivalents to an entity.
 Service potential indicates the capacity of an asset to provide goods and services in accordance with an entity's objectives, without necessarily generating any net in-flows of cash and cash equivalents.

-ailts UK government securities issued by HM Treasury
+gilts UK government securities issued by HM Treasury.